 10 mm may be required for some modules

-Gently slide the old panel off and the new panel into place.
-Try to lift straight off and put the new one straight on to minimize bumping movable parts like LEDs.
+Gently slide the old panel off.
+Try to lift straight off to minimize bumping movable parts like LEDs on some modules.

-Step 3a.
-Troubleshooting (or, what happens when you're sure the new panel doesn't fit)
+Step 3c.
+Troubleshooting (or, what happens when you're sure the new panel just does not fit)